Monroe Sweetland: Later life

-He and his family moved to San Mateo, California, in 1965, where Sweetland served as the National Education Association (NEA) representative to 13 states in the west until mandatory retirement in 1975.
-In that role he advocated the use of federal money to provide support to schools to encourage them to teach English as a second language in certain situations.
-This led to the Bilingual Education Act of 1968, which he considered his most important contribution.
+He and his family moved to San Mateo, California in 1965, where Sweetland served as the National Education Association (NEA) lobbyist for the 13 Western states until his mandatory retirement in 1975.
+In that role he advocated the use of federal money to provide support to schools to encourage them to teach English as a second language.
+This led to the Bilingual Education Act of 1968, which Sweetland considered his most important contribution.
+He was also instrumental in the passage of the 18 year old vote.

+After his mandatory retirement from NEA at age 65, Sweetland continued his lifelong interest in flora by establishing Western Wilderness Products.
+He harvested and sold unusual plants and pine cones to wholesale florists until 1994.
+Sweetland's wife, Lil, died in 1985, after 52 years of marriage.

-After leaving the NEA he founded Western Wilderness Products, in San Mateo where he worked gathering rare plants until 1994.
-Sweetland's wife died in 1985.
-Sweetland returned to Oregon in 1994 and spent his final years as an elder statesman, including an unsuccessful run for his old state senate seat at age 88 in 1998.
-By that time he was legally blind, and in the election he lost to his friend, moderate Republican Verne Duncan for District 12.
-Sweetland was very active in organizations such as the Democratic Party of Oregon, The City Club of Portland, and the Wayne Morse Historical Park in Eugene.
-He often took a Metro bus from near his home in Milwaukie to downtown Portland, navigating the downtown streets by himself.
-Monroe Sweetland died on September 10, 2006, at the age of 96 in Milwaukie.
-Duncan delivered a eulogy at Sweetland’s memorial service, as did Governor Ted Kulongoski.
-Toward the end of his life, a scholarship was established in Sweetland's name at Portland State University, funded by his friends, most prominently King (NBC) Broadcasting executive Ancil Payne of Seattle.
+When Sweetland returned to Oregon in 1994, legally blind, he spent his final years as an elder statesman and mentor to many young Democrats, including future Governor Kate Brown.
+Sweetland, at age 88, unsuccessfully ran for his old state senate seat (District 12) in 1998, losing to his friend, moderate Republican Verne Duncan.

+From 1994 until his death in 2006, Sweetland was quite active in organizations such as the Democratic Party of Oregon, The City Club of Portland, and the Wayne Morse Historical Society in Eugene.
+He often took a City Metro bus from near his home in Milwaukie to downtown Portland, navigating the street traffic by himself, with his white cane.
+His business cards at the time read: "Nothing just happens, everything is brought about" and "My eyesight is dim, but my vision is clear."
+Toward the end of his life, a scholarship was established in Sweetland's name at Portland State University, funded by his friends, most prominently KING (NBC) Broadcasting executive Ancil Payne of Seattle.

+Monroe Mark Sweetland died on September 10, 2006, at the age of 96 in Milwaukie, OR, survived by his daughters Barbara Sweetland Smith and Rebecca Sweetland, and three granddaughters (Lauren Smith, Allison Blandini and Kate Roberson).
+Verne Duncan delivered one of several eulogies for Sweetland, at his Portland State University memorial service, as did Governor Ted Kulongoski and others.
+Sweetland is buried with his maternal grandparents at the Idlewilde Cemetery in Hood River, Oregon.

+Since Sweetland's death in 2006, two books have been written about him: "Me and the Senator Search for Captain Jack's Severed Head, My Life on the Road with Monroe Sweetland" by Michael Tassone (2024) and A Man for All Seasons by William G. Robbins (2015).